Centruroides gracilis

 Centruroides gracilis is a species of scorpion in the family Buthidae, the bark scorpions.
-Its common names include Florida bark scorpion, brown bark scorpion, and slender brown scorpion.
+Its common names include Florida bark scorpion, brown bark scorpion, red bark scorpion, slender brown scorpion, and slender red scorpion.
 In Cuba it is known as alacran prieto ("dusky scorpion") and alacran azul ("blue scorpion").
 Contrary to one of its common names, it is not actually native to Florida in the United States.
 It is native to northern parts of the middle Americas, including Mexico, Guatemala, Belize, and Honduras.
 It is present in other parts as an introduced species, including Cuba, Panama, Colombia, Ecuador, Jamaica, and Florida in the United States.
 It is also introduced in parts of Africa, including Cameroon and Gabon, as well as the island of Tenerife (Canary Islands.)

 In Florida, it is sympatric with two native Centruroides species, the Hentz striped scorpion (C. hentzi) and the Guiana striped scorpion (C. guianensis).
 This species is sometimes kept as a pet.